jennguyen1/nhuyhoa/_posts/2016-01-23-Survival-Analysis.md

 ## In R

-We can fit a survival function with two treatment groups.
+Fit a survival function with two treatment groups

 {% highlight r %}
 # fit model